Mountain ranch for sale in Paonia, CO with recreation, hunting, high speed fiber internet

 Paonia is a funky little mountain town situated on the west side of McClure Pass between Aspen and Crested Butte.
 It is known for its mild climate, with local vintners and orchardists growing apples, pears, plums, cherries, wine grapes, peaches, and apricots.
 Paonia is a hotspot for organic farming, with farmers raising honey, melons, garlic, hemp, lamb, beef, goats, garden vegetables, and even such crops as eggplant and artichokes.
 While Paonia is at 5,700 feet in elevation, this property is situated less than 3 miles southeast of town, right at the base of Mount Lamborn.
 The home sits at 6,300 feet and enjoys cool mountain thermals coming down from Mt.
 Lamborn on a warm summer night.
 Paonia is a vibrant town with a K-8 school, a couple of banks, several restaurants and brewpubs, quite a few churches, a couple of liquor stores, and a thriving business community.
 Paonia has a good paved airstrip with refueling services.
 Many private jet pilots stop off in Paonia on their way to Aspen because fuel is cheaper there.

 The Lone Cabin Ranch is in a stunning setting, tucked in right under the 11,400-foot peak of Mount Lamborn, which dominates the viewscape in the North Fork Valley.
 The views are simply beautiful.
 Built from round spruce logs imported from Canada, the log home is one of the best examples of log home construction we’ve seen.
 It is beautifully and tastefully done.
 The main living area features a spacious kitchen, open living room with cathedral ceilings, and two downstairs bedrooms and a full bath.
 Downstairs is a storage area, workshop, and mechanical room.
 The upstairs loft area features the master bedroom, 5-piece bath, and roomy walk-in closets.
 The baths feature beautiful tile work with river cobble stone floors.
 At the entry to the ranch are two historic homes.
 The first is a 1-bedroom, 1-bath miner’s cottage from the 1930’s.
+New electrical in the cabin in 2018, as well as a new kitchen remodel and bathroom remodel.
 It is in good condition and works well as a caretaker’s or ranch manager’s home.
 Additionally, there is a historic log settler’s cabin from the 1890’s that could make a great short-term rental property or guest house if it were properly remodeled.

 This ranch offers excellent hunting for trophy mule deer.
 Savvy hunters know that GMU 53 produces some of the biggest bucks in Colorado, and this ranch is ideally located for trophy mule deer.
 The seller leases the property to an outfitter who takes between 2 and 6 bucks a year off the property.
 Additionally, the landowner draws at least 1 trophy buck tag a year that can be sold for as much as $4,500.
 During the late seasons, elk come down from the high country and winter on the ranch.
 Wild turkeys are also numerous on the ranch.